xebis/hetzner-iac-cac/README.md

 **Production environment** is created on push events to the main branch.
 A Terraform plan is generated to a pull request comment, allowing for visibility and review before changes are applied.
 The apply step is manual, ensuring control over production changes.
 This environment is long-lived and never destroyed; it's considered a perpetual environment that must be maintained continuously.

 **Testing environments** are ephemeral and manually approved, but the workflow is automatically prepared for each pull_request to the main branch.
 A Terraform plan is generated to a pull request comment.
 The apply step is manual, allowing skipping ephemeral environment where it's not necessary.
-Destruction is automated and tied to the lifecycle of the pull request-it is torn down as soon as the PR is closed or merged, ensuring resource cleanup.
+Destruction is automated and tied to the lifecycle of the pull request-it is torn down as soon as the PR is closed or merged.

 GitHub workflow managed **development environments** are ephemeral and manually approved, but the workflow is automatically prepared for each non-main branch.
 The apply step is manual, allowing skipping ephemeral environment where it's not necessary.
-Destruction is not yet implemented.
+Destruction is automated and tied to the lifecycle of the branch-it is torn down as soon as the branch is deleted.

 Localhost **development environments** are local and manually managed.
 You can create, plan, apply, and destroy these environments directly from the working directory using CLI, see [Local Usage](#local-usage).